 Based on electric beer brewing equipment, the tank heater plugs into the back of the box.
 This box switches power on/off to maintain the desired temperature.
 (If you want to be nerdy and ask more specifics about how it works then hit me up!).

 After some tinkering to get the machine working properly and acquiring several food handling licenses, we started selling at local farmer markets.
 Although a nice following was created after a few years, we decided to no longer sell yogurt because of time constraints.
 However, a lot was learned about the yogurt-making process during this time.
-This knowledge was used to create Yogurt Starter Cultures, a site aimed at empowering folks to created their own yogurt.
+This knowledge is used to create Yogurt Starter Cultures, a site aimed at empowering folks to created their own yogurt.